ibm-cloud-docs/account/restrict-by-user.md

     ```
     {:codeblock}

-1. Create a filter that excludes all third-party offerings from the {{site.data.keyword.cloud}} catalog.
+1. Create a filter that includes specific {{site.data.keyword.IBM_notm}} products.
 This filtered view applies to all users with access to your private catalog.

     ```
-    ibmcloud catalog filter create --catalog "My first catalog" --include-all true  --provider third party
+    ibmcloud catalog filter create --catalog "My first catalog" --include-all false  --provider ibm_created --include-list kubernetes cloudant
     ```
     {:codeblock}

 ## Next steps
 {: #next-restrictuser}

-A user with access to the private catalog validates that they can't view any third-party offerings in the {{site.data.keyword.cloud}} catalog.
+A user with the required access validates that they can view the specific {{site.data.keyword.IBM_notm}} products in your private catalog.
 See [Validating filters set at the private catalog level](/docs/account?topic=account-restrict-user-validate) for more information.